On the symplectic geometry of branched hyperbolic surfaces in genus two: Bow-tie representations

 \subsection{Overview}

-In this section, we introduce \emph{bow-tie} representations (Definition~\ref{defn:bow-tie-representations}) and state some of their properties (Section~\ref{sec:definiton-bow-tie-representations}).
-We then describe an analogue of Fenchel--Nielsen coordinated for bow-tie representations (Section~\ref{sec:parametrization-bow-tie-representations}) and show that our coordinates satisfy a Wolpert-like formula (Section~\ref{sec:symplectic-structure-bow-tie-representations}).
-The section ends with a description of certain families of branched hyperbolic metrics whose holonomies realize all bow-tie representations (Section~\ref{sec:geometrization-bow-tie-representations}).
+In this section, we introduce \emph{bow-tie} representations (Definition~\ref{defn:bow-tie-representations}) and state their main properties (Section~\ref{sec:definiton-bow-tie-representations}).
+We also describe an analogue of Fenchel--Nielsen coordinates for bow-tie representations (Section~\ref{sec:parametrization-bow-tie-representations}) and show that these coordinates satisfy a Wolpert-like formula (Section~\ref{sec:symplectic-structure-bow-tie-representations}).
+The section ends with a description of branched hyperbolic metrics whose holonomies realize all bow-tie representations (Section~\ref{sec:geometrization-bow-tie-representations}) and their isomondromic deformations.